 To ensure a Rottweiler is purebred, examine its general appearance, body size and shape, head, eyes, ears, tail, jaw strength, coat appearance and colors, behaviors, and traits are essential.
 Performing a DNA test, checking pedigree papers, consulting a veterinarian are other recommended methods.

-It does not matter whether you about to buy a Rottweiler puppy or a grown one.
+It does not matter whether you are about to buy a Rottweiler puppy or a grown one.
 However, you should always go through a specific checklist in the first place to ensure you gonna buy a full-blooded Rottweiler.

 Table of Contents